mevdschee/php-crud-api/README.md

   - Spatial/GIS fields and filters supported with WKT and GeoJSON
   - Generate API documentation using OpenAPI tools
   - Authentication via JWT token or username/password
+  - Database connection parameters may depend on authentication
   - Support for reading database structure in JSON
   - Support for modifying database structure using REST endpoint
   - Security enhancing middleware is included